U.S. now moving toward armed drones, lethal force in Niger

 Pentagon officials say U.S. forces in Niger do not currently have a combat role.

-Gen. Joseph Dunford, the chairman of the Joint Chiefs of Staff, told reporters this week that the Green Berets who were ambushed had been on a reconnaissance mission.
+Dunford told reporters earlier this week that the Green Berets who were ambushed had been on a reconnaissance mission.
 But a U.S. military official with first-hand knowledge of the investigation told NBC News the team's mission changed at some point, and that it was asked to track a specific militant, described as a recruiter with ties to Al Qaeda and ISIS.
 Another source said the Americans were tracking his cellphone.

 After patrolling overnight, the Green Beret team stopped in the village of Tongo Tongo, and — as NBC News reported Monday — military investigators say they suspect village residents tipped off extremists about the location of the Americans.
 The 12-person team was ambushed shortly after leaving the village on its way back to the Nigerien capital of Niamey, Dunford said.